DiffMu/DiffPrivacyInference.jl/README.md

 This is a work in progress.
 We are implementing a type inference algorithm for Julia code based on the [Duet type system](https://arxiv.org/abs/1909.02481) and the corresponding [haskell implementation](https://github.com/uvm-plaid/duet).

 Currently, we can do the following:
 - Parse a subset of Julia code into a representation suitable for type checking.
-We support arithmetics on Real, Integer and Matrix types, conditionals, procedural variable and function declarations, loops over integer ranges, tuples, limited indexing of Vectors and Matrices, and multiple dispatch.
-We also support a very limited usage of constructs from the [Flux.jl](https://github.com/FluxML/Flux.jl) machine learning framework and provide a way to use certain functions that cannot be typechecked.
+We support arithmetics on Real, Integer and Matrix types, conditionals, procedural variable and function declarations, loops over integer ranges, tuples, limited indexing of Vectors and Matrices, limited use of mutable data structures, and multiple dispatch.
+We also support a very limited usage of constructs from the [Flux.jl](https://github.com/FluxML/Flux.jl) machine learning framework and provide a way to still use functions whose privacy guarantees we are not able to infer.
 - Infer the [sensitivity](https://en.wikipedia.org/wiki/Differential_privacy#Sensitivity) or [(ε, δ)-differential privacy](https://arxiv.org/abs/1203.3453) w.r.t. the inputs of the functions in the parsing results.

-Next up is smoothing out the integration into Flux.jl and then implementing and verifying some more standard differentially private mechanisms.
-Further, we have to provide a convenient user interface and installation process.
+We are currently working on providing more convenient user experience and documentation.

 ## Installation